omahs/Grants-Program/applications/Nolik.md

 It allows developers to create applications for formal communication that connect people without any form of censorship or third-party control.
 The protocol design is based on the ServiceLess approach, meaning that no services from third parties are needed for users to communicate.

-We achieve that by using combination of blockchian and IPFS technologies.
+We achieve that by using a combination of blockchain and IPFS technologies.
 To build a blockchain engine we are going to use Substrate framework with a custom runtime.
 Blockchain logic will allow users to create programmable messages rules so they could control on a cryptographic level how they are going to receive messages.
 For example, users will be able to create a white list (or black list) of senders which will protect them from spam or irrelevant conversations.